stanman71/Python_Projects/vLab/README.md

 #### Create Template VMs

-- The template are normal VMs without any network connections and will be copied
+- The template are created by using the Juniper ova-files

-- Names >>> controlPlane: "TEMPLATE_vCP_" + Version /// forwardingPlane: "TEMPLATE_vFPC_" + Version
+- VM-Names >>> controlPlane: "TEMPLATE_vCP_" + Version /// forwardingPlane: "TEMPLATE_vFPC_" + Version

+- Delete all network connections on both machines

+- Set on the forwardingPlane the CPU-cores to 3 and RAM to 3 GB

 - The template controlPlane needs a default configuration (temporary management IP: 172.18.10.85/24)